Skip to main content

 Flag of Finland

-In 2020 the City of Helsinki in Finland lanched an anonymous recruitment pilot project to evaluate how anonymity affects recruitment decisions and successes in the application process.
+In 2020, the City of Helsinki in Finland lanched an anonymous recruitment pilot project to evaluate how anonymity affects recruitment decisions and successes in the application process.
+The successful practices has continued since.

-The joint initiative was conducted by research institute Labore and institute for economic research VATT.
+The joint initiative was conducted by research institute Labore and the VATT Institute for Economic Research.

 Project Goal